akaigoro/df4j/README.md

 Simplicity is prerequisite for reliability. - Edsger W. Dijkstra

 -------------------------
-df4j is a compact dataflow actor library.
-It can easily be extended for specific needs.
+df4j is a library to support asynchronous computations.

 The primary goal is to provide means to synchronize task submissions to a thread pool.
 Tasks can be treated as procedures with parameters, values of that parameters are calculated asynchronously and concurrently in other tasks.